Super Breakout: Ports

-Super Breakout appeared as a cartridge for the Atari 8-bit family in 1979 with support for up to 8 players taking turns.
-A port for the Atari VCS (later renamed the Atari 2600) was available at the end of 1981, initially as a Sears exclusive release under the Tele-Games branding.
-An Atari branded version was then released in January of 1982.
+Super Breakout appeared as a cartridge for Atari 8-bit computers in 1979 with support for up to eight players taking turns.
+A port for the Atari VCS (later renamed the Atari 2600) was released in October 1981, initially as a Sears-exclusive release under the Tele-Games branding.
+An Atari-branded version was then released in January 1982.
 The VCS port includes two "Children's Version" games that require less skill to play.
-Four years after release, Super Breakout became the pack-in game for the then-new Atari 5200 console in 1982.
-Prior home versions use paddle controllers; the 5200 port uses the system's analog joysticks.
+Four years after release, Super Breakout became the pack-in game for the Atari 5200 console when it was launched in 1982.
+Whereas prior home versions used paddle controllers, the 5200 port uses the system's analog joysticks.

-An Atari ST version developed by Pardox was published by Atari UK in 1987.
+An Atari ST version developed by Paradox was published by Atari UK in 1987.
 Majesco released Super Breakout for the Game Boy in 1998 and Game Boy Color in 1999.
 Both the Atari ST and Game Boy versions have sculpted bricks similar to those of the Breakout-inspired Arkanoid.

-All of the home ports also include a version of the original game simply as Breakout.
+All of the home ports also include a version of the original Breakout game.